YuzukiHD/Buildroot-YuzukiSBC/docs/README.md

 ## Setting up the build environment
 !> **Notice: Root permission is not necessery for build firmware.**

+!> Every time you set up, you will be prompted whether to check for updates, you can choose whether to check for updates

 ```
 source envsetup.sh    # Set the build environment
 lunch                 # Change to Buildroot Directory